simonjbeaumont/simonjbeaumont.github.io/software/_drafts/xenserver-vgpu.md

 {% endhighlight %}

 To see a list of VGPU types available for use on your XenServer, run the following command.
-Note, these will only be populated if you have installed the relevant NVIDIA RPMs and if there is hardware installed on that host supported each type.
+Note: these will only be populated if you have installed the relevant NVIDIA RPMs and if there is hardware installed on that host supported each type.
 Using `params=all` will display more information such as the maximum number of heads supported by that VGPU type and which PGPUs have this type